allebone/help.omni.af.mil/docs/PEX/Training.md

     * Each Squadron's default settings as selected in Settings, item 2.

-    * Override the default settings and use Web Services for al  selected squadrons.
+    * Override the default settings and use Web Services for all  selected squadrons.

-    * Override the default settings and use CSV files for al  selected squadrons.
+    * Override the default settings and use CSV files for all  selected squadrons.

 9. View log files created after each import.